Viren070/PMT-PDF-Redirect/README.md

-# PMT-PDF-Redirect
+# PDF Redirect

-Remove PMT's useless PDF viewer which barely works and redirects you to the original pdf file without any ads
+Remove PDF Viewers and redirect you to the original file.
+Currently supports physicsandmathstutor.com and alevelmathsrevision.com